ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 form or contact a system administrator, and then wait for your request to be approved.
 Assuming it is, you'll be given an account name and some way to prove, or **authenticate**, your identity to the server.
 In the SSH protocol, there are two main authentication methods: passwords and SSH keys.
-We'll discuss both in detail in the following sections.
+We will discuss both in detail in {numref}`ssh-authentication`.

 :::{tip}
 If you're affiliated with UC Davis, you can request accounts on the